Alert

 When is the reservoir open?

-The reservoir is open Friday through Monday from 8 a.m. to 6 p.m. and 8 a.m. to 5 p.m. during the winter months.
+The reservoir is open Friday through Monday from 8 a.m. to 6 p.m. and 8 a.m. to 5 p.m. starting November 1st through the winter unless stated otherwise.

 Why isn’t the reservoir open to the public all the time?